vandadnp/dartpad_workshop_starter/public/columns/instructions.md

 ## Challenge

-See if you can figure out a way to center the children of this `Column` instance both horizontall and vertically!
+See if you can figure out a way to center the children of this `Column` instance both horizontally and vertically!